 When Water Becomes a Screen

+Few concepts speak of the personal as political as well as the ideas surrounding "home" and "belonging".
+From home as a place of art, to the city as a place where everyone is a potential foreigner, this series includes texts exploring how artists and curators reveal and repurpose architecture, gendered domesticity, citizenship and spirituality through art.
 The photographer Amine Oulmakki invites us on an existential search articulated around themes of image, story, and memory.
-Our author Elsa Guily had a conversation with him about his work
+Our author Elsa Guily had a conversation with him about his work "OXYGÈNE".

 Amine Oulmakki: Oxygen is vital to the body’s energy flow.
 I wanted to work with female friends who are involved in art and join them in asking how to curb the pressure they undergo as women in their work.
 So the launching point was this exercise of curbing that energy, that pressure exerted by society, and seeking to extricate oneself.
 There were two instructions: don’t talk, only underwater, and be on your own without externalizing for the other person’s gaze.
 The three-dimensional installation of the bathtub accompanying the video projection questions our perception of water as a metaphor for our own cycle of existence.